 Whether you manage a large in-office staff or an agile, distributed team working remotely worldwide, one of the ideas below should work for you.

-Employee Appreciation Day isn't necessarily a real holiday, true, but you should still celebrate it!
+Employee Appreciation Day isn't necessarily a real holiday, but you should still celebrate it.

-Even small gestures on Employee Appreciation Day can boost team morale, increase employee engagement, and drive individual and corporate performance with the simple power of a thank you or job well done.
+Even small gestures on Employee Appreciation Day can boost team morale, increase employee engagement, and drive individual and corporate performance.
 In other words, anything you can do to make your employees feel valued and appreciated will pay big dividends.

-Remote Alternative: Send lunch to your team!
-Using a meal delivery service like Uber Eats, you can have lunch delivered to your team and together virtually.
+Remote Alternative: Send lunch to your team.
+Using a meal delivery service like Uber Eats, you can have lunch delivered to your team and enjoy it together virtually.

 Your Employee Appreciation Day celebration can be fun and educational.
 Bring in an industry thought-leader to speak to your team.
-They'll enjoy the change of pace, a chance to level-up their skills, and everyone will benefit from valuable new knowledge.
+They'll enjoy the change of pace, the chance to level-up their skills, and opportunity to learn something new.

 Remote Alternative: Rather than bringing in an educational speaker, have them deliver their knowledge via a video conferencing tool like Zoom.
 Alternatively, have some fun and book a comedian to brighten up everyone’s day.
 Remember that with people working from home, it can be hard to dedicate large blocks of time without getting pulled into distractions, so be sure to provide frequent breaks throughout the session and keep it to one-hour maximum.